-Despite the apparent scientists view consensus among scientists, NGOs, international organizations, policy makers and the media, there are respected scientists who remain “climate sceptics,” that is, who doubt that the overall theory of human induced global climate change is correct, or that the observed phenomena demonstrate conclusively that it is, or that the observed phenomena are anything out of the ordinary (viewed in the time frame of “earth history”).
+Despite the apparent science view consensus among scientists, NGOs, international organizations, policy makers and the media, there are respected scientists who remain “climate skeptics,” that is, who doubt that the overall theory of human induced global climate change is correct, or that the observed phenomena demonstrate conclusively that it is, or that the observed phenomena are anything out of the ordinary (viewed in the time frame of “earth history”).

-It is important to separate these scientists from ‘sceptics’ who have a financial interest in denying climate change.
+It is important to separate these scientists from ‘skeptics’ who have a financial interest in denying climate change.
 These people have been important in framing the climate change debate in the United States and the position of the United States government on the issue of climate change.
 Their success has little to do with alternative science, however, and everything to do with the permeability of the US political process to the influence of such actors.

 It is also important to separate these scientists from the ignorant and people who do not understand evidence-based science.
 Such people are simply uninformed or misinformed, make such ignorant statements as “it’s just a theory” or cite isolated facts as if they mattered.
 Their numbers have made this group politically powerful in the US, but their ignorance sidelines them in the global debate.

-Climate sceptics fall into three camps: those like Freeman Dyson, Bjorn Lomborg and Kiminori Itoh who acknowledge climate change, but think that carbon-based theory and current models are too simplistic to capture such a complex process; those like Ivar Giaever who think that the data is too thin to support such bold claims; and those like Will Happer who contend that the nice analogy of a greenhouse does not apply and that CO2 is too insignificant to be the culprit.
+Climate skeptics fall into three camps: those like Freeman Dyson, Bjorn Lomborg and Kiminori Itoh who acknowledge climate change, but think that carbon-based theory and current models are too simplistic to capture such a complex process; those like Ivar Giaever who think that the data is too thin to support such bold claims; and those like Will Happer who contend that the nice analogy of a greenhouse does not apply and that CO2 is too insignificant to be the culprit.

 An article prepared to accompany a petition urging the US not to sign global climate accords reviews each of the main contentions of climate change scientists view and presents data suggesting that each is wrong.

 In a similar vein, they cite data to suggest that glacier shortening began in the early 19th century, 25 years before the start of intensive fossil fuel use.
-For a more recent web piece by a well-informed, non-scientist sceptic, see David Siegel’s “scientists view on global warming”
+For a more recent web piece by a well-informed, non-scientist skeptic, see David Siegel’s “scientists view on global warming”